What is microshading and how does it differ from microblading?

 “The difference between the two techniques is that microshading is used shade in the brows, to give a powdered brow look which is similar to wearing brow powder,” adds Riley.
 “Microblading is used along the brow line to create the illusion of individual hairs, which gives a natural brow look."

-In short, choose microshading for a softer, powdery finish if you like the "filled-in" brow look.
+In short, choose microshading for a softer, powdery finish if you like the 'filled in' brow look.
 Opt for microblading if you prefer a look of very defined, individual strokes.
 Easy!

-Microshading before and after pictures
+Microshading: before and after

 How long does microshading last?

-Riley confirms that microshading results can last anywhere from six months to three years, with top-ups in between.
-It varies from person to person, but it's worth noting that if you have oily skin your results may fade faster than those with normal to try types.
+How long microshading lasts varies from person to person.
+However, it's worth noting that if you have oily skin your results may fade faster than those with normal/dry skin types.

 How much does microshading cost?

-Pricing will vary hugely depending on where you live and your professional of choice.
-According to Harper's Bazaar, you're looking at about $350-$500 in smaller cities, but we're talking $1,000+ in big cities like NYC.
+The cost will vary hugely depending on where you live and your beauty professional of choice.

 Microshading aftercare tips